Does review of medical records to identify eligible individuals require consent?

 Do I need to get consent before telling someone about the study?

-I'm contacting prospective subjects by telephone, do I need to get a full consent before asking any questions?
+I'm contacting prospective subjects by telephone, do I need to get consent before asking any questions?

 When do I need to get HIPAA Authorization?